Acres to Hectares

 History of Acre and Hectare

 The acre originated in medieval England as the amount of land a yoke of oxen could plow in one day.
 It was later standardized as a strip of land 1 furlong (660 feet) long and 1 chain (66 feet) wide, giving exactly 43,560 square feet.
+The word "acre" comes from the Old English "aecer," meaning open field, and cognates appear across Germanic languages.
+By the time of the Domesday Book in 1086, the acre was already a well-established unit for recording land holdings across England.
 The hectare, by contrast, was created as part of the metric system and equals exactly 10,000 square meters (a 100m x 100m square).
-The hectare was introduced in 1795 during the French Revolution and has become the standard land measurement unit across most of the world, though the acre persists in the United States, United Kingdom, and several former British colonies.
+The hectare was introduced in 1795 during the French Revolution as part of a broader effort to rationalize measurement systems.
+The name combines "hecto" (one hundred) with "are" (a 10m x 10m area of 100 square meters).
+Although the hectare is not an official SI unit, it is accepted for use with the SI system and has become the standard land measurement unit across most of the world.
+The acre persists in the United States, United Kingdom, and several former British colonies including Myanmar, where legal and cadastral systems built over centuries still reference it.
+International treaties and trade agreements often require conversions between the two, making the 0.4047 factor one of the most practically important in land measurement.

 Common Mistakes to Avoid